aws-samples/cdk-keycloak/README.md

 # `cdk-keycloak`

-CDK construct library that allows you to create KeyCloak service on AWS in TypeScript or Python
+CDK construct library that allows you to create [KeyCloak](https://www.keycloak.org/) on AWS in TypeScript or Python

 # Sample